Welian95/Energy_Monitor/README.md

 ## Installation Guide

+### MacOS

-1. Ensure that Python and pip are installed on your machine.
+1. Ensure that Python, pip and git are installed on your machine.
 2. Open the Terminal.
 3. Execute the command:
     ```bash